Swist

-The Swist is a stream, 43.6 km long, in the German Rhineland.
+The Swist (/de/) is a stream, 43.6 km long, in the German Rhineland.
 It rises on the northern edge of the Eifel at 330 metres above sea level and empties from the right and southeast into the Rhine tributary, the Erft, between Weilerswist and Bliesheim (a district of Erftstadt).
 Occasionally the Swist is also called the Swistbach, and locals often just call it der Bach ("the stream").

 The Swist flows through the municipality Swisttal, the town of Meckenheim and Flerzheim.
 There are cycle paths by the side of the stream along this stretch.
 The Swist gave its name to Swisttal and the town of Weilerswist.
 Its source area is situated at the northern edge of the Eifel.

 Geography

 Course

 Its source lies at in the northern part of the Eifel in the Ahr Hills, north of the village of Kalenborn in the collective municipality of Altenahr in the county of Ahrweiler.
 The Swist has an average gradient of 5 ‰ and flows initially to Vettelhoven (Grafschaft) in a northeasterly direction and then descends at a gradient of just 1.3 ‰ through the Fore-Eifel.
 It continues along the western slopes of the hill ridge Ville in the börde landscape of the Rheinbach Loess Plateau through Meckenheim, Flerzheim, Morenhoven, Heimerzheim and Metternich.
 At the Swist empties into the Erft between Weilerswist and Bliesheim.